telerik/fiddler-everywhere-docs/knowledge-base/using-fiddler-pro-dashboard.md

 1. Open the Fiddler Everywhere client, click on the **Buy Now** button on the landing page.
 As a result, you will land on the [Fiddler Dashboard](https://dashboard.getfiddler.com) page.

     >tip You can use the **Start Free Trial** button to activate the 30-days trial.
 Note that this step is available only for new users.
 If you are an existing user with an expired trial, go to the next step.
 1. Alternatively, directly open [https://dashboard.getfiddler.com](https://dashboard.getfiddler.com).
 1. Navigate [to the Plans page](https://dashboard.getfiddler.com/plans), and select the desired Fiddler product.
 1. Press **Purchase Plan** to proceed to the order details page.
 The order details page presents you with the option to choose between annual vs. monthly payments, adding additional subscription seats (by default, each plan activates a single seat), and adding promotional coupons.
 1. Press **Next** to proceed to the payment details page.
-On the payment details page, you have the option to add a new payment method or to use a saved card.
+On the payment details page, you can add a new payment method or use a saved card.

-1. Press **Pay** button to finalize the order.
+1. Press the **Pay** button to finalize the order.

-1. Restart your Fiddler Everywhere client to fully activate the purchased subscription plan.
+1. Restart your Fiddler Everywhere client to activate the purchased subscription plan fully.

 ## Manage Subscriptions

 Only the account owners can manage subscriptions (add/remove seats, change plans, etc.).
-To manage the active subscription for any Fiddler products:
+To address the active subscription for any Fiddler products:

 Open [https://dashboard.getfiddler.com](https://dashboard.getfiddler.com), where you will land on the main dashboard page after a successful login.